How Does a Steam Generator Work?

 Steam Generator Components

-The steam generator unit consists of a tank for holding water, a connection for incoming water, and an outlet for the steam.
+The steam generator icon unit consists of a tank for holding water, a connection for incoming water, and an outlet for the steam.
 There is an electrical element at the bottom of the water tank for heating the water, and the size and the electrical rating of this element is an important factor in determining how much steam the unit can produce.

 As a particular safety precaution, the water tank also needs to have a pressure release valve in case the steam pressure becomes too high.
 The safety valve is an absolute necessity.
 Exploding tanks can cause a great deal of damage and even death.

 It does not matter if the incoming water supply is either hot water or cold water.
-Feeding hot water into the steam generator allows the steam to build up more quickly, but most generators can use a cold water feed and still provide steam in a reasonable time.
+Feeding hot water into the steam generator icon allows the steam to build up more quickly, but most generators can use a cold water feed and still provide steam in a reasonable time.

 To control the amount of the water in the tank, some sort of water level probe is connected to a valve which turns the water on or off automatically.
 The valve is powered by electricity and uses a solenoid to control water flow.